KaroshiBee/weevil/docs/stepping.md

 Its job is to mediate between the debug adapter service and the stepper.
 The backend service can

 * spawn the Michelson stepper as a child process,
-* step it forward one executable epression at a time
+* step it forward one executable expression at a time
 * retrieve log records of the state of the Michelson stack and gas levels at each Michelson code location,
 * terminate the child process